-I took my question to The Watercooler, our online community where 600+ leaders from all over the world speak frankly about leadership, management and company culture.
+I took my question to The Watercooler, our online community in Know Your Team where 1,000+ leaders from all over the world speak frankly about leadership, management and company culture.
 It’s not surprising that several leaders answered with some similar advice.

 From The Watercooler, these books were recommended for being helpful to new managers…

 - Mindset: Changing The Way You Think to Fulfill Your Potential, by Carol Dweck

 - Disrupt Yourself: Putting the Power of Disruptive Innovation Into Work, by Whitney Johnson.

 And, here were some other tips from that Watercooler members found useful for supporting their new managers:

 - Mentorship.
 One Watercooler member said that mentorship has been the best tool she has found for training managers.
 “Pairing a new manager with an experienced manager — who values and thinks critically about the craft — provides more acceleration than other solutions I’ve found,” she wrote.
 She also recalled what an incredible impact her mentor had on her to help her navigate difficult situations and make sound decisions.

 - Standardized training for managers.
 Whether it’s conducted in-house or through a third-party agency, this Watercooler member found standardized training more useful and valuable than she originally expected.
 When everyone goes through the same training, managers have a shared language and ideas, she said.